-Head Injury (Brain Injury): Head injury is a general term used to describe any trauma to the head, and most specifically to the brain itself.
+Head Injury (Traumatic Brain Injury): Head injury is a general term used to describe any trauma to the head, and most specifically to the brain itself.
 Several types of head injuries may occur such as skull fractures, intracranial hemorrhage (bleeding) such as subdural or epidural hematoma.
 Treatment of a head or brain injury depends on the cause and severity of the injury.
 Skull fracture: A skull fracture is a break in ...

 Expert Views and News

 - Suicide Risk Doubles After Concussion

 - Head Injury Tied to Cognitive Decline, Dementia

 - Prevalence of CTE in Football Players 'Astounding'